tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 - **Important:** If you have not yet done the [Image Gallery](HW-image-gallery.md) homework, go check it out.
 See the mycourses dropbox for the actual due date.

-- You should also check out [Chibi Card Matching](HW-chibi-matching.md) game demo, and the [Magnetic Poetry](HW-magnetic-poetry.md) homework.
-See dropbox for actual due date.
+- You should also check out [Chibi Card Matching](HW-chibi-matching.md) game demo.

 <hr>